-This subprogram supports research and development of applied mathematical models, methods, and algorithms for understanding complex natural and engineered systems related to DOE's mission.
-Important areas of supported research include: (1) novel numerical methods for the scalable solution of large-scale, linear and nonlinear systems of equations, including those solution methods that take into consideration the possibilities brought about by future HPC architectures; (2) optimization techniques and next-generation solvers; (3) numerical methods for modeling multiscale, multi-physics or multi-component continuous or discrete systems that span a wide range of time and length scales; (4) methods of simulation and analysis of systems that account for the uncertainties of the systems, or are inherently stochastic or uncertain; and (5) innovative approaches for analyzing and extracting insight from large-scale data sets.
+This subprogram supports basic research leading to fundamental mathematical advances and computational breakthroughs across DOE and SC missions.
+Important areas of basic research include: (1) novel numerical methods for the scalable solution of large-scale, linear and nonlinear systems of equations, including those solution methods that take into consideration the possibilities brought about by future HPC architectures; (2) optimization techniques and next-generation solvers; (3) numerical methods for modeling multiscale, multi-physics or multicomponent continuous or discrete systems that span a wide range of time and length scales; (4) methods of simulation and analysis of systems that account for the uncertainties of the systems, or are inherently stochastic or uncertain; and (5) innovative approaches for analyzing and extracting insight from large-scale data sets.
+Also, foundational research in Scientific Machine Learning (Scientific ML) and Artificial Intelligence (AI) is a cross-cutting and growing area of interest for enabling greater adaptivity, automation, and predictive capabilities in scientific computing.

-encouraged.
+Submission of preliminary research descriptions (e.g., preproposals, pre-applications) is strongly encouraged.
 They will be reviewed for responsiveness of the proposed work to the research topics.
-Send e-mail to the Subprogram Contact for information regarding format and content.
+Specifically excluded is research that primarily results in evolutionary improvements to the existing state of practice.
+You must send e-mail to a Subprogram Contact for information regarding format and content.

-• Steven Lee, (301) 903-5710, Steven.Lee@science.doe.gov Website: http://science.energy.gov/ascr/research/applied-mathematics/
+- William Spotz, (301) 903-9938, William.Spotz@science.doe.gov - Steven Lee, (301) 903-5710, Steven.Lee@science.doe.gov

+Website: https://science.osti.gov/ascr/Research/Applied-Mathematics